bogus34/bookshelf-schema/doc/listen.rst

        ]
    });

 Callbacks are called in context of model instance.
+If callback is a string it should be a model method name.

 Base class
 ----------

 .. class:: Listen(event, callbacks...)

-   :param String event:
+   :param String event: Bookshelf event
-   :param (Function|String) callback:
+   :param (Function|String) callback: callback function or method name